US Payroll Instructions

 Medicare Employee Withholding

 NOTE-- This is the first time we have experienced a deduction that is structured with a bottom limit!
-Our existing calculators don't handle this case, so we will add it in the version 4.9 update in Spring 2013.
-In version 4.8 we have a deduction line item for the extra .9%, but do not calculate it.
-You will need to add it manually if an employee earns more than $200,000 before the next update.
+Our existing calculators didn't handle this case, but we added it in the version 4.9 update.
+We now have a deduction line item for the extra .9%, but do not automatically include it.
+Add it to your Tax Packages, if an employee earns more than $200,000 per year.

 FICA EMPLOYEE WITHHOLDING